Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - I/O passthrough

-Make the guest OS access directly a device withouth going through the hypervisor.
+Make the guest OS access directly a device without going through the hypervisor.
 This can be done by placing a IOMMU (I/O Memory Management Unit) between the OS and the devices to allow them to write directly in the memory of the guest OS by translating to the correct addresses.

 ### KVM